filecoin-project/specs/mining.md

 TODO: sectors need to be globally unique.
 We can either do this by having the seal proof prove the sector is unique to this miner in some way, or by having a giant global map on-chain that we check against on each submission.
 I think that when we go towards sector aggregation, the latter option will become pretty much impossible, so we need to think about how that proof statement could work.

-#### Sector Removal (WIP, not final)
+#### Sector Removal

-When a miner no longer needs to store the data in a particular sector, they need to be able to get out from having to prove its data for the rest of eternity.
-There are a few different ways that this can be done:
+When a miner no longer needs to store the data in a particular sector, they should remove it from their proving set by submitting the done sectors via the 'doneSet' parameter of `SubmitPost`.
+This will move the sectors to being 'removal candidates'.
+The collateral for those sectors remains locked up until the end of the next proving period, in case the removed sectors were still for valid deals and the client needs to slash them.

-- Sector Expiry Date
-  - Each Sector can have an attached 'expiry' date, after which, the sector is automatically removed from the miners proving set.
-  - Pros: Easy
-  - Cons: Becomes difficult (possibly impossible) to do in combination with sector aggregation
-- `RemoveSector` method
-  - A miner can, at any point, submit a set of sectors to be removed from their proving set (starting at the next proving period).
-  - Pros: Seems fairly easy to get working with sector aggregation.
-  - Cons:
-    - Miners can remove sectors whenever they like, whether or not the data in the sector is still desired by someone.
-Clients would then have to watch miners to ensure they don't do this.
-    - Potentially expensive, now we have one extra thing per sector.
-  - Note: Instead of a separate method, this can be done as part of the `SubmitPoSt` method.

 ## The Miner Actor